brightprogrammer/starter-hugo-academic/content/post/game-engine-series-0x0002/index.md

 VK_DEFINE_NON_DISPATCHABLE_HANDLE(VkCommandPool)
 ```

 Clearly from above code, [`VkInstance`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkInstance.html), [`VkDevice`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkDevice.html), [`VkPhysicalDevice`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkPhysicalDevice.html), [`VkQueue`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkQueue.html) and [`VkCommandBuffer`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkCommandBuffer.html) are `dispatchable` handles.
 So these all will be used to get dispatch tables to get function pointers.
+You will also see structures named dispatch table in the instance, physical device, logical device structure provided above.

 So, this is it for this post.
 There is much more to learn in the Vulkan API.
 This is all what will need in the next few posts.
 I will explain other left out things when needed.

-Note that I'm just providing you this code snippets in order to get an idea of what is being done on the inside.
+Note that I'm just providing you these code snippets in order to get an idea of what is being done on the inside.
 You mustn't think that this is how all hardware vendors do it.
 When I started learning Vulkan, I just had this itching sensation to know what exactly does this instance or physical device represent in code?
 You can easily skip these codes as we won't be using them anywhere but understanding this won't harm you.
 Instead this will help you when you read some low level implementation code like this.
+The main purpose of me providing you these internal definitions is because you might not understand every concept right now and in future you might need to refer to this and when you do that, you'll have a more better understanding.
+Infact you must consider reading some previous blogs if you don't understand a concept.
+If you understand the inner workings then the API will be quite is easy to learn.
+Ofcourse you won't be needing these internal implementations but it just helps (you will see).

 See you in next post ;-)